 Michelle Kwan Net Worth

-Michelle Kwan net worth and career earnings: Michelle Kwan is an American retired figure skater who has a net worth of $12 million dollars.
-She is one of the most beloved and decorated American figure skaters of all time, having won five World Championships.
+Michelle Kwan is an American retired figure skater who has a net worth of $12 million.
+Michelle is one of the most beloved and decorated American figure skaters of all time, having won five World Championships.
+She earned millions from endorsements and continues to enjoy a successful career as a retired skater and political consultant.

 Financial hardship almost ended Kwan's skating career before it ever really began.
 Kwan's parents both worked multiple jobs to pay for both of their talented daughters to skate for hours before school, and again after their school day ended.
 Even with Kwan's mother employing cost-saving measures such as hand-sewing their competition costumes, paying for the increased ice time strapped the family financially and they could no longer pay for coaching.